A variety of creative methods are used

 WORKING WITH ADULTS

 I am also trained to work with adults.
-I may offer the use of the sand tray during the sessions as this non verbal way of working is a powerful therapeutic tool that allows a person to reflect on their inner thoughts, struggles and concerns.
+I may offer art materials. and/or the use of sand tray during the sessions.
+This non verbal way of working is a powerful therapeutic tool that allows a person to reflect on their inner thoughts, struggles and concerns.

 WORKING WITH FAMILIES